pingcap/docs-tidb-operator/en/deploy-on-general-kubernetes.md

 Before you deploy TiDB cluster, you should configure the TiDB cluster.
 Refer to [Configure a TiDB Cluster in Kubernetes](configure-a-tidb-cluster.md)

-After you configure TiDB cluster, deploy TiDB cluster by the following steps:
+After you configure TiDB cluster, deploy the TiDB cluster by the following steps:

 1. Create `Namespace`: